Article | Last updated: 26/02/2019 | Ministry of Foreign Affairs

-The Mine Ban Convention is the international agreement that bans antipersonnel landmines.
-It's official title is the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on Their Destruction
+The Mine Ban Treaty (MBT) is the international agreement that prohibits anti-personnel mines.
+Its official title is the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on Their Destruction.

-- adopt implementation measures (such as national legislation) in order to ensure that the terms of the treaty are upheld in their territory.
+- to take all appropriate legal and administrative measures (such as national legislation) to ensure that the MBT is upheld in their territory.